seo keywords for travel agencies

 If you’ve been around long enough, you’ll know that SEO for travel agencies is a highly competitive industry.

-Since travel marketing and marketing, in general, have moved predominantly online, optimising your content to make an impression on search engines is more under the spotlight than ever.
-This is thanks to travelers newfound habit of searching for information online long before they make a final decision.
+Since there’s been a huge shift towards online marketing, optimising your content to make an impression on search engines is more important than ever.
+This is thanks to travellers’ newfound habit of searching for information online long before they make a final decision.

 Keywords can be seen as the juice that a search engine operates on.
-And when it comes to search engines, it’s all about ranking.
+And when it comes to increased performance and higher conversions, it’s all about ranking.

-Now, for your travel agency website to rank high on Google, for example, you’ll need a standout blend of the best keywords.
-Combining that with your overarching goal of being Google’s first position (or as close to it as possible) easily translates into more organic traffic.
+Now, for your travel agency website to rank high on Google SERPs, for example, you’ll need to use the best keywords for your niche.
+Combining that with your overarching goal of being in Google’s first position (or as close to it as possible) easily translates into more organic traffic and increased enquiries.

 This is something all of the top online travel agencies have in common.

 They aim to get as much traffic to their website as possible.
-Alongside other marketing elements, such as a PPC campaign and an SEO strategy, they convert a massive chunk of this relevant traffic into bookings and business.
+Put together a powerful keyword strategy with an effective PPC campaign and proactive SEO strategy, and these agencies convert a massive chunk of this relevant traffic into revenue.

 While a beautiful travel agency website design and smooth UX design are important, gaining traffic through high search volume keywords is essential to growing your business.
 When you use the best keywords, your agency website and campaigns get seen by your ideal customer and audience.